merchantprotocol/documentation/docs/05_Magento_v1/05_Shipping_Payment_Filters/09_Uninstallation.md

 Note, if the database tables are prefixed, the file should be run instead: sql/Innoexts/Zone/prefixed_uninstall.sql.
 Replace [prefix] with your tables prefix.

 9. Navigate to System > Cache Management.
-Press Flush Cache Storage button.
+Press the Flush Cache Storage button.

 10. If the cache flushing fails, let us know the error messages from the logs.